Lawsuits over Trump business threaten to tie up presidency

 - AG Bob Ferguson unveils assault-weapons ban for Washington — and a backup plan

-While Trump has said he will turn over management of his company to his adult sons, he has left open the possibility he will keep not only an ownership interest but the legal liability that accompanies it.
-He is expected to give more details about stepping away at a news conference on Wednesday.
+Trump is expected to give more details about stepping away from his business at a news conference on Wednesday.

-The details are important because the closer Trump remains to his business while in office, the more he makes himself and the company targets for litigation.
-Those attacks could include lawsuits brought by deep-pocketed political opponents who could use the courts as one more battleground to fight his administration.

 “He is going to be not just a litigation magnet, but a litigation vortex that sucks in every political and personal adversary he has,” said Norman Eisen, the Obama administration chief White House ethics counselor from 2009 through 2011.
 Eisen has encouraged Trump to sell his assets and put the cash in a blind trust to avoid conflicts of interest and legal pitfalls.